PDMLab/docker-compose/docs/README.md

 * `configAsString {string}`: configuration can be provided as is, instead of relying on a file.
 In case `configAsString` is provided `config` will be ignored.
 * `[log] {boolean}`:  optional setting to enable console logging (output of `docker-compose` `stdout`/`stderr` output)
 * `[composeOptions] string[]|Array<string|string[]`: pass optional compose options like `"--verbose"` or `[["--verbose"], ["--log-level", "DEBUG"]]` or `["--verbose", ["--loglevel", "DEBUG"]]` for *all* commands.
+* `[callback] (chunk: Buffer, sourceStream?: 'stdout' | 'stderr') => void`: optional callback function, that provides infromation about the process while it is still runing.
 * `[commandOptions] string[]|Array<string|string[]`: pass optional command options like `"--build"` or `[["--build"], ["--timeout", "5"]]` or `["--build", ["--timeout", "5"]]` for the `up` command.
 Viable `commandOptions` depend on the command (`up`, `down` etc.) itself

 ## Running the tests